-Fifteen year old Tori Herbert explores the excitement and wonders of South Africa’s famous garden route from Port Elizabeth all the way to Cape Town.
+Fifteen year old Tori Herbert explores the excitement and wonders of South Africa’s famous garden route from Port Elizabeth all the way to Cape Town

-Day 1 – Travelling
+Day 1 - Traveling to South Africa

 After a 14-hour flight from Sydney straight to Johannesburg, I was pretty tired.
 As the pilot announced our descent I took a glance out of the window.
 The landscape presented a never- ending puzzle of contrasting yellow and green fields were overwhelming.
 The South African journey of discovery, mystery and adventure had finally started.